-The English city of Portsmouth is located on the south coast of England, in the county of Hampshire.
-It is the UK's only island city and is situated around 100 km to the south west of London and 30 km to the east of Southampton.
-The city's long history is inextricably linked to the sea.
-It is home to the oldest dry dock in the world still in use and also to famous ships such as HMS Victory, Admiral Lord Nelson's flagship, the Mary Rose and HMS Warrior.
-The city is also home to the Royal Marine Commandoes and to a naval base.
+Located on the south coast of England, in the county of Hampshire, Portsmouth is the UK's only island city, situated around 100 km to the south west of London and 30 km to the east of Southampton.
+The city's long history is inextricably linked to the sea, hosting to the oldest dry dock in the world still used today and also to famous ships such as HMS Victory, Admiral Lord Nelson's flagship; the Mary Rose, and HMS Warrior.

 The town and port of Cherbourg is located on the Cotentin Peninsular in the Manche department of Normandy in the north west of France.
 The town's port is perhaps best known as a cross channel port serving ferries travelling between the United Kingdom and France.
 One of the most popular attractions in the town is the Museum T. Henry which was founded in 1831 following a donation of more than 160 paintings by Henry, commissioner of the Royal Museums.
 Today, the museum has a collection of 300 paintings by French, Dutch and Italian artists stretching back from the present day to the Middle Ages.
 Contained in the collection are "The Ascent to Calvary" by Murrillo, "Christ Died" which is attributed to Filippino Lippi, and the "Conversion of St. Augustine" by Beato Angelico.